 Research findings demonstrate that patients have improved outcomes and recovery at home with fewer complications such as infection, delirium and confusion.

 HITH is an alternative to an inpatient stay.
 Patients are still regarded as hospital inpatients, and remain under the care of their hospital doctor.
-Care may be provided by a nurse, doctor, or allied health professional, with additional home supports arranged as required.
+Care may be provided by nurses, doctors, or allied health professionals, and additional home supports arranged as required.

-HITH can be accessed by any patient of a public hospital who is:
+The admission criteria are governed by the department’s Victorian hospital admission policy.
+Hospital in the Home can be accessed by any admitted patient of a public hospital who is:

 - assessed as being clinically stable